Loading...

 Fuel and Utilities

-This section records non-electric energy inputs so the log reflects the plant’s full utility picture, not just meter-based electricity use.
+This section records non-electric energy sources and other utilities so the log reflects the full operating picture.

 • Fuel Type